 Numerous studies have shown wrist blood pressure monitors to be lacking in this regard when compared to arm strap monitors with the majority of results coming off a little higher.
 Also, their accuracy seems to vary to a greater extent when accounting for quality and price, with the best of these being comparable to upper arm monitors.

-However, for everyday needs, their accuracy is considered satisfactory, especially if the doctor analysing the results is aware of the device’s particularities.
+However, for everyday needs, their accuracy is considered satisfactory, especially if the doctor analyzing the results is aware of the device’s particularities.
 Precision can also be increased with user experience since their readings are dependent on the body’s position at the time.

-First ensure that no drugs, alcohol, tobacco or spicy food was consumed for at least 30 minutes before taking a reading.
-While relaxed, place yourself at a table, with the feet flat upon the ground, legs uncrossed, and a straight back.
+First ensure that no drugs, alcohol, tobacco, or spicy food was consumed for at least 30 minutes before taking a reading.
+While relaxed, place yourself at a table, with your feet flat upon the ground, legs uncrossed, and a straight back.
 Place your elbow on the table, and lift the wrist to heart level, facing away from your body at around 30-45 degrees.
 The cuff must be wrapped as per manufacturer specifications and the screen facing you.
 Push the on/off button and wait calmly as the cuff inflates then deflates for the machine to take its reading.